Federica-B/smart-dizzy-home/README.md

 For MQTT to function locally, you need an **MQTT broker** operating within your local network.
 In our setup, we utilize a Docker container to host our local MQTT broker.
 If you wish to replicate this setup, you can follow this [instructions](https://github.com/sukesh-ak/setup-mosquitto-with-docker).
 If the broker is not hosted on the machine where you deploy the Raspberry Pi scripts, you will need to modify the scripts by changing the IP address accordingly.
 Additionally, if your broker has authentication requirements, you must also incorporate them into the scripts.

 To enable the dashboard functionality, you must possess a **Thingboard** cloud license and obtain the token for the cloud MQTT broker.
-You will need to update the token within the [mqtt_local_cloud_bridge](https://github.com/Federica-B/smart-dizzy-home/blob/main/raspy/mqtt_local_cloud_bridge/mqtt_local_cloud_bridge) file, specifically in the ```c_token``` variableThe token has to be changed in the file.
+You will need to update the token within the [mqtt_local_cloud_bridge](https://github.com/Federica-B/smart-dizzy-home/blob/main/raspy/mqtt_local_cloud_bridge/mqtt_local_cloud_bridge) file, specifically in the ```c_token``` variable.
 If you don't have a cloud license, you can download the Community Edition and adjust the script accordingly to test the repository.

+## How to use this repo

 ## Trubleshooting
 - If you encounter the problem of Line Feed after moving files from Windows to Unix you can use the folling command to resolve this issue: